-|EZ mount foam has a special cling surface on the foam itself, and is not like other double stick foam where you need to attach a separate clear vinyl
+|EZ mount foam has a special cling surface on the foam itself, and is not like other double stick

-will not fall off your acrylic block until you peel it off!
+clingy strength, it will not fall off your acrylic block until you peel it off!

-The EZ mount foam is shipped slightly curled up at the edges, this is not a defect - just static
+The EZ mount foam might arrive slightly curled up at the edges, this is not a defect - just static

 Tips: You can use plastic binders to store your cling mounted rubber stamps.
 However, you

 may permanently bond to the cling surface of mounting cushion.

 To care for the cling side of your foam it is a good idea to keep it attached to your stamp block

 during cleaning if you are using alcohol or stamp cleaners.
-Regular rinsing with water and/or soap is fine.
+Regular rinsing with water and/or

-many wood mounted stamps and are looking to reduce your storage space, you can
+If you have wood mounted stamps and are looking to reduce your storage space, you can